Top AI Prompt Engineering Trends in [2026]

 Real-World Applications:

-- Goal decomposition: Top-level agent breaks a business goal into data analysis, copy, and testing sub-tasks
+- Goal decomposition: The top-level agent breaks a business goal into data analysis, copy, and testing sub-tasks

 - Dynamic prompt generation: Each sub-task receives a context-aware prompt generated at runtime, not pre-written